herleapoorva/apoorvaherle-portfolio/critiqueBYdesign.md

 ## Testing the Solution

-**Student 1:**
+- **Student 1:**
-	•	What did you take away from the graph?
+    - **What did you take away from the graph?**
-“It’s clear that there’s a big difference in how men and women in the UK view Valentine’s Day, with women putting a lot more emphasis on ‘showing how much you care.’”
+        - “It’s clear that there’s a big difference in how men and women in the UK view Valentine’s Day, with women putting a lot more emphasis on ‘showing how much you care.’”
-	•	Who do you think this was made for?
+    - **Who do you think this was made for?**
-“I’d guess it’s for the general public, marketers, or anyone curious about social behaviors.”
+        - “I’d guess it’s for the general public, marketers, or anyone curious about social behaviors.”
-	•	Any suggestions for improvement?
+    - **Any suggestions for improvement?**
-“It might be helpful to add a short description for each category to clarify what they cover.
+        - “It might be helpful to add a short description for each category to clarify what they cover.
 Also, using a more inclusive color scheme could make it more visually accessible.”

-**Student 2:**
+- **Student 2:**
-	•	What did you understand from the graph?
+    - **What did you understand from the graph?**
-“It’s comparing the reasons men and women celebrate Valentine’s Day.”
+        - “It’s comparing the reasons men and women celebrate Valentine’s Day.”
-	•	How easy was it to understand?
+    - **How easy was it to understand?**
-“I got it, but I think the colors could be adjusted to be more inclusive for people who might be colorblind.
-Something Valentine's day themed would be pretty cool!”
+        - “I got it, but I think the colors could be adjusted to be more inclusive for people who might be colorblind.
+Something Valentine's Day themed would be pretty cool!”
-	•	Who is this for?
+    - **Who is this for?**
-“I think it’s aimed at people interested in social behavior trends or even marketers.”
+        - “I think it’s aimed at people interested in social behavior trends or even marketers.”

-**Student 3:**
+- **Student 3:**
-	•	What did you get from this graph?
+    - **What did you get from this graph?**
-“It’s about why men and women celebrate Valentine’s Day, and it’s clear that showing care matters a lot more to women.”
+        - “It’s about why men and women celebrate Valentine’s Day, and it’s clear that showing care matters a lot more to women.”
-	•	How easy was it to understand?
+    - **How easy was it to understand?**
-“Mostly clear, but I’d suggest reordering the categories based on percentage values to make it even easier.”
+        - “Mostly clear, but I’d suggest reordering the categories based on percentage values to make it even easier.”
-	•	Who is this for?
+    - **Who is this for?**
-“People who want to understand social behaviors around Valentine’s Day.”
+        - “People who want to understand social behaviors around Valentine’s Day.”
-	•	Is anything missing?
+    - **Is anything missing?**
-“Not really”
+        - “Not really”
-	•	Suggestions?
+    - **Suggestions?**
-“Maybe reorder the categories in a more logical way and provide more details on what ‘showing care’ really means.”
+        - “Maybe reorder the categories in a more logical way and provide more details on what ‘showing care’ really means.”

-**Student 4:**
+- **Student 4:**
-	•	What’s your takeaway?
+    - **What’s your takeaway?**
-“It highlights differences in how men and women see and celebrate Valentine’s Day.”
+        - “It highlights differences in how men and women see and celebrate Valentine’s Day.”
-	•	How easy was it to understand?
+    - **How easy was it to understand?**
-“It’s pretty easy to follow, but the decorative elements feel distracting.”
+        - “It’s pretty easy to follow, but the decorative elements feel distracting.”
-	•	Who do you think would be interested in this?
+    - **Who do you think would be interested in this?**
-“Anyone curious about relationship dynamics or social trends.”
+        - “Anyone curious about relationship dynamics or social trends.”
-	•	Is anything missing?
+    - **Is anything missing?**
-“It would be great to know if the data is for a specific age group or demographic.”
+        - “It would be great to know if the data is for a specific age group or demographic.”
-	•	Changes you’d make?
+    - **Changes you’d make?**
-“I’d remove the decorative image to keep it focused on the data and maybe add a brief takeaway or key insight.”
+        - “I’d remove the decorative image to keep it focused on the data and maybe add a brief takeaway or key insight.”

 The feedback showed that the visualization did a good job of highlighting how men and women in the UK view Valentine’s Day differently, with women putting a stronger emphasis on “showing how much you care.”
 Most people thought it would be interesting to anyone curious about social trends or marketing insights.
 Suggestions included adding more context to each category, reordering the data for better clarity, and making the color scheme more inclusive for those with colorblindness.
 While many found it easy to understand, some felt the decorative elements were distracting and suggested simplifying the design to keep the focus on the data itself.

 <div class='tableauPlaceholder' id='viz1731553810447' style='position: relative'><noscript>